 Study type: Full-time

-Funding Available: YES – EMJMD Scholarships are available
+Funding available: YES – EMJMD Scholarships are available

-Alternative Funding Opportunities: See Other Funding Opportunities page.
+Alternative Funding Opportunities: See Other Funding Opportunities page

 - Range of Educational Backgrounds Are Accepted: The degree is ideal for students with social science, humanities, business management, arts and liberal arts backgrounds as it stresses a qualitative-historical, holistic analysis of globalisation and localisation processes at the intersection of history, economics, business and cultural studies.
 The degree stresses the deep importance of time and context for understanding policy or strategy outcomes.

-- International Experience and Language Skills Development: Students will have the opportunity to study at a minimum of three of the four partner universities so as to deepen their cultural intelligence and language skills.
+- International Experience and Language Skills Development: Students will have the opportunity to study at a minimum of three of the seven partner universities so as to deepen their cultural intelligence and language skills.
 Language training in a third language over the four semesters is encouraged.

-- Specialist Master Classes from Associate Partners: Associate partners from around the world will provide specialist master classes or guest lectures, and make contributions to, or host, the annual summer school that will rotate among our affiliated universities.
+- Specialist Master Classes from Associate Partners: Associate Partners from around the world will provide specialist master classes or guest lectures, and make contributions to, or host, the annual summer school that will rotate among our affiliated universities.

-Ekaterina Stepanova, Russian Federation:
+Ekaterina Stepanova, Russian Federation (1st cohort):

 Why did you choose the GLOCAL programme?